Aleksey Belevsky-Zhukovsky: Controversy

 Only after Alexander II had been murdered and Alexander III had become Emperor, the Grand Duke succeed to have his son created a Count.
 The title granted was on 21.
 March 1884 was Count Belevsky.
 The name was chosen from the village of Belyov in the province of Toula where his grandfather poet was born.
 In 1913 he was granted the right to add his grandfather's family name to his title just becoming Count Belevsky-Zhukovsky.

 Marriage

 Count Alexei married, on 29 August 1894 in Ilyinskoye manor, Princess Maria Petrovna Troubetskaya (18 June 1872 Russia – 20 March 1954 Paris), the daughter of Prince Petr Troubetskoy.
-As Ilyinskoye was the property of his uncle the Grand Duke Serge, Governor of Moscow, it can be taken as a sign that he was quite accepted in Imperial circles (and he served as Serge's orderly since 1904).
+As Ilyinskoye was the property of his uncle the Grand Duke Sergei, Governor of Moscow, it can be taken as a sign that he was quite accepted in Imperial circles (and he served as Serge's orderly since 1904).

 The marriage did not last and Alexis remarried.
 His second wife was Baroness Natalia von Schoeppingk.